Skip to Main Content

 Institutional Repositories

 An institutional repository is a collection of research and creative works by people affiliated with that institution.
-Typically, such a repository may include faculty and researcher articles, presentations, reports, and working papers.
-In other words, anything that is appropriate to a researcher's CV and for which copyright and author agreements allow inclusion of the content.
-Institutional repositories are non-commercial, but do not primarily include preprints, so they are not considered a preprint repository.
-The content is well indexed with records shared to increase the ease of finding content and preserved, so are different than an institutional website or an author's homepage.
+Typically, such a repository may include faculty and researcher articles, accepted manuscripts, preprints, research data, presentations, reports, and working papers.
+In other words, anything that is appropriate for a researcher's CV and for which copyright and author agreements allow deposit of the content.

 Preprint servers are publicly available online archives that host and distribute preprints.